inthefabric/Weaver/README.md

 #### Gremlin Table Support

 Weaver provides support for the Gremlin `table` step.
 Table columns are defined using Weaver's `AsColumn()` step, which support property-selection and customized scripts.
 Weaver's `Table()` step automatically builds the column clousures using the information provided in the `AsColumn()` steps.

+For more details, see the [Weaver Table Support](https://github.com/inthefabric/Weaver/wiki/Weaver-Table-Support) wiki page.

 #### Titan-Specific Functionality